ablwr/internetgirlfriend_club/cfp.md

 - Getting dumped on the internet
 - Getting grounded because of the internet

+### Submission Outline

+- Title
+- Story or links to other material
+- Name, or fake name, or total anonymity request.

 ### Submission Restrictions

 - The narrative must have taken place on an internet that existed earlier than 2004.